 LUCINDA CARVER is a rare triple-threat: a much beloved and highly acclaimed musician equally at home on the podium, at the keyboard, or in the lecture hall.
 As Music Director and Conductor of the Los Angeles Mozart Orchestra for 11 years, Carver garnered critical praise for her stylistic interpretations of music from the Classical era.
-Active in both the symphonic and operatic arenas, she has been proclaimed “a find…a first-rate conductor” by The New York Times and “an important emerging conductor” by The Los Angeles Times.
-Carver’s symphonic credits include appearances with the National Symphony, Los Angeles Philharmonic, Brooklyn Philharmonic, Los Angeles Chamber Orchestra, Pacific Symphony, Richmond Symphony and Hong Kong Philharmonic.
+Active in both the symphonic and operatic arenas, she has been proclaimed “a find…a first-rate conductor” by Bernard Holland of The New York Times and “an important emerging conductor” by Mark Swed of the Los Angeles Times.
+Carver’s symphonic credits include appearances with the National Symphony, Los Angeles Philharmonic, Brooklyn Philharmonic, Los Angeles Chamber Orchestra, Pacific Symphony, Richmond Symphony, and Hong Kong Philharmonic.
 She has conducted at major music festivals, including Wolf Trap, Brooklyn Academy of Music’s Next Wave Festival, and the Orange County Performing Arts Center’s Eclectic Orange Festival and was also featured at Davies Hall as part of the San Francisco Symphony Great Performers Series.

-Carver has conducted productions of Don Pasquale with New York City Opera, Don Giovanni with Minnesota Opera, Die Zauberflöte and Die Entführung aus dem Serail with Lyric Opera of Kansas City, and Le nozze di Figaro with Virginia Opera.
+Carver has conducted productions of Don Pasquale with the New York City Opera, Don Giovanni with the Minnesota Opera, Die Zauberflöte and Die Entführung aus dem Serail with the Lyric Opera of Kansas City, and Le nozze di Figaro with the Virginia Opera.
 With the Los Angeles Mozart Orchestra she conducted two critically acclaimed recordings on the RCM label, featuring Haydn Symphonies Nos.
 43 & 48 and Mozart Symphonies Nos.
 17, 29, and 34.
 She also led the orchestra on two North American tours under the aegis of Columbia Artist Management, highlights of which were featured on CBS Sunday Morning.